 Top 3 vegetarian and vegan restaurants

-Vegan restaurant V Restoran on the busy Rataskaevu street of Tallinn, is small and sympathetic with sole focus on vegan food.
-The restaurant is an absolute number one of vegan food in Tallinn.
+Vegan restaurant V Restoran on the busy Rataskaevu street of Tallinn, is small and sympathetic with the sole focus on vegan food.
+The restaurant is the absolute number one of vegan food in Tallinn.

 Address: Rataskaevu 12

 Website: Restoran V

 Von Krahli Aed is also situated on Rataskaevu.
 For an entourage with vegans and non-vegans on board, it’s a safe bet.
 The taste, presentation and service are top notch!

 Yet another Telliskivi restaurant, ÜLO, serves flashy drinks as well as delicious meat and vegetarian dishes.
 This laid-back restaurant is a perfect fit to start a good night out.

 Address: Kopli 16

 The bar and night club selection of Tallinn has plenty to offer for customers with different tastes – draft lager or gin & tonic with lime are by no means the only drinks on offer.
 Tallinn nightlife is concentrated on the Old Town area, but there are exceptions.
 The Telliskivi area contains cozy beer bars, or more like beer living rooms, to continue the evening after dinner.
 Next, we’ve listed few Gate98 favorite bars and night clubs in Tallinn.

 The bar dedicated to the British band, Depeche Mode, is a true legend in the nightlife of Tallinn, where even the band itself has spent a good night out.
 The décor of the bar is also dedicated to the band, and their hits are guaranteed to play during the evening.